immunomind/assessment_R_dev_fall2020/README.md

 # R developer coding task
-The coding task for an R software developer.
+Welcome to the coding task for an R software developer.
+Here is the process:
-1. Срок человек назначает сам
-2. Дать канал связи - телеграм или почта
-3. Сказать что такое Scientific prototype & Tech spec
-4. Напомнить что можно задавать вопросы
-5. Опсиать папку с данными

-# Scientific specification
-Scinetific background for the problem.

-# Technical specification
-Technical background for the problem.
+1. Review the task.
+The problem is well described in [specification_jaccard_index.md](./specification_jaccard_index.md).
+2. Pick a deadline for yourself and send it to us via e-mail hr+r@immunomind.io.
+3. Fork the repository.
+In case you need [GIT cheatsheet, here it is](https://happygitwithr.com/).
+4. Provide solution by the deadline you've set for yourself.

+We are available at hr+r@immunomind.io.
+All questions are welcomed.
+[There's no such thing as a stupid question](https://en.wikipedia.org/wiki/No_such_thing_as_a_stupid_question).